Features

 3. Create a New Scheduler Module

-Create a new module in src/app/scheduler/scheduler.module.ts:
+Create a new module in src/app/scheduler/scheduler.module.ts

 import {DataService} from "./data.service";

-import {BrowserModule} from "@angular/platform-browser";
+import {CommonModule} from "@angular/common";

 import {NgModule} from "@angular/core";